 Leaving the museum I thought about why Harriet Tubman was able to do so much in a time when women, especially women of color, were sidelined.
 I think it’s because she was able to be invisible and visible when the situation needed it.
 She was always underestimated if she was even seen at all, which made it possible for her to do amazing things for others.
 Those that saw her power, helped her, worked with her and encouraged her.
 Such a remarkable and fiery woman that could have been forgotten to history but her heroic actions speak to the good that can be in all of us and that’s why she’s still taught in school.

 It made me think of my youngest.
 She’s the quietest of us, underestimated, and unintentionally left out of conversations but I feel she has the biggest heart of all of us and quite possibly the smartest.
 I saw a lot of Harriet in my youngest and the pride swelled.

-We took the five minute drive to pay our respects at Fort Hill Cemetery to pay our respects.
+We took the five-minute drive to Fort Hill Cemetery to pay our respects.